syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-JavaScript.md

 ## Add/Modify JavaScript actions to the PDF

 you can add or modify the JavaScript action in existing PDF document.
-The below code snippet shows how to add/modify Javascript code using [PdfJavaScriptAction](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfJavaScriptAction.html) class to a PDF document.
+The below code snippet shows how to add/modify JavaScript code using [PdfJavaScriptAction](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfJavaScriptAction.html) class to a PDF document.

 {% tabs %}